-It turned out that CPT, the product of the signs of charge (C), parity (P), and time (T), was a conserved quantity (Lee 1988).
-Wayne (2012c) suggested that the sign of mass (M) might be a more realistic indicator than the sign of time, and it is CPM not CPT that is conserved.
-CPM theory allows all symmetries to be satisfied with real particles of matter and real particles of antimatter and a vacuum that has been swept clean of everything except its electric permittivity and magnet permeability.
+It turns out that the product of the signs of charge (C), parity (P), and time (T) is a conserved quantity (Lee 1988).
+Wayne (2012c) suggested that the sign of mass (M) might be a more realistic indicator than the sign of time, and it is CPM, not CPT, that is conserved.
+CPM theory allows all symmetries to be satisfied in three-dimensional Euclidean space and unidirectional Newtonian time with real particles of matter, real particles of antimatter, and a vacuum that has been swept clean of everything except its electric permittivity and magnet permeability.

-The photon, according to the standard model of physics, is a gauge boson that carries the electromagnetic force (Glashow 1979; Salam 1979; Weinberg 1979).
-The binary photon could be considered to be a boson with spin ± 1 composed of two conjugate fermions with spin $\pm 1/2$ (de Broglie 1934d).
+The photon, according to the Standard Model of Physics, is a gauge boson that carries electromagnetic force (Glashow 1979; Salam 1979; Weinberg 1979).
+The binary photon could be considered to be a boson with spin $\pm 1$ composed of two conjugate fermions with spin $\pm \frac{1}{2}$ (de Broglie 1934d; Wayne 2019d).